A Realistic Neutrino mixing scheme arising from $A_4$ symmetry: Numerical Analysis and Important Observations

 \section{Numerical Analysis and Important Observations}

 We see that the three mass eigenvalues and two Majorana phases are expressible in terms of $Re[P]$, $Im[P]$ and $Re[G]$.
 We generate sufficient number of data points $\lbrace Re[P],Im[P],Re[G]\rbrace$ such that the observational parameters $\Delta m_{21}^2$ and $\Delta m_{31}^2$ lie within the $3\sigma$ bounds\,\cite{Gonzalez-Garcia:2021dve} and the sum of three neutrino masses, $m_1+m_2+m_3 <0.12\,\text{eV}$\,\cite{Planck:2018vyg}.
-From the analysis, one can see that the model is faithful only to the normal hierarchy of neutrino masses.
+However, the similar analysis when conducted for inverted ordering does not give rise to any fruitful result.
+From the datasets we see that,